Butterflies are always looking for nectar, so if you can provide the tastiest meal, you can keep them around!

 Keeping Your Garden Butterfly-Friendly

-If you want to keep butterflies in your yard (and support these declining pollinators), it’s essential to include host plants where they can lay their eggs (some butterfly species are fussier than others as to what plants are best); once the larvae hatch, the host plants will serve as food for the developing caterpillars.
+Now if you want to keep butterflies in your yard (and support these declining pollinators), you must have those host plantswhere they can lay their eggs (some butterfly species are fussier than others as to what plants are best); once the larvae hatch, the host plants will serve as food for the developing caterpillars.

 Plants That Attract Butterflies

 Native plant varieties are best; some butterflies can only pair with natives.